orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/tutorials/your-first-orchid-site.md

 ### Add Orchid to your Gradle project

-Now that we've got our Gradle project set up, let configure it to be able to run Orchid.
+Now that we've got our Gradle project set up, let's configure it to be able to run Orchid.
 First, we'll need to open up `build.gradle` and find the `plugins` section.

 {% highlight 'groovy' %}